Search by Keyword

 The first thing on the agenda was overdubbing brass, something specially requested by John.
 He specifically wanted two tenor saxophones, a baritone sax, two trumpets and one trombone.
 However, he had to settle for two trumpets and four trombones, the session musicians arriving early at this session and playing from a score prepared in advance by George Martin.

-The brass overdub filled up the four tracks of the tape once again, so a reduction mix was again necessary, two attempts being made, turning "take 20" into "take 22."
+The brass overdub, which included Derek Watkins on trumpet, filled up the four tracks of the tape once again, so a reduction mix was again necessary, two attempts being made, turning "take 20" into "take 22."
 Onto this, one final overdub was needed; a lead guitar part played by George which included the distinctive opening riff played on distorted electric guitar in triplets.
 By 9 pm, this session was complete and an hour break ensued before a mixing session began at 10 pm.
 Seven stereo mixes of what was now called “Revolution 1” were made between 10 pm and midnight by George Martin and engineers Geoff Emerick and Richard Lush, with much input from John.
 Even though a lot of work was put into getting the best stereo mix, none of these ended up being used for the released record.
 After much work on creating a mix for “Revolution 9” occurred thereafter, this mixing session was over at 3:30 am the following morning.

-The stereo mix of "Revolution 1" that did get used on the released album was made on June 25th, 1968 in the control room of EMI Studio Two by the same engineering team of Martin, Emerick and Lush with Lennon playing a hands-on role.
+The stereo mix of "Revolution 1" that did get used on the released album was made on June 25th, 1968 in the control room of EMI Studio Two by the same engineering team of George Martin, Geoff Emerick and Richard Lush with Lennon playing a hands-on role.
 During this session, which began at 2 pm, they attempted five more tries at getting a releasable stereo mix, "remix 12" being the keeper.
 Geoff Emerick, in “Here, There And Everywhere,” points out that having John as the only Beatle present during this mixing session “was quite unusual because, ever since the 'Pepper' days, all four Beatles normally attended even mixing sessions.”

 Geoff Emerick also points out a couple of other unique features to this mix, both of which were done at Lennon's suggestion.
 “There were two quirks that characterized that mix.
 One was an accidental bad edit in the last chorus, which Lennon insisted I leave in; it added an extra beat, and he always loved weird time signatures, so it was deemed a creative accident and it became part of the song."
 This mistake was actually then repeated at John's request, there being two extra beats on the released record.

 "The other oddity about the final mix was that it featured my recording debut: that's my voice hurriedly saying 'Take two' just before the song begins.
 Because I always hated hearing my voice on tape, I had gotten in the habit of mumbling the slate as quickly as possible.
 John used to take the piss out of the way I rushed my announcements, so he left it in at the beginning of the song.
 It was done just to needle me, but at least it gave me the distinction of being one of only a few privileged outsiders who appear on a Beatles record!”
 (Mark Lewisohn describes this above as Geoff Emerick calling out "take 18" since this was the take that was used and not "take two."
 Some sources say Geoff Emerick is saying "I'll take it to..." on the talkback mic but cuts off his sentence because he realizes the "take" had already begun, John then answering "OK."
-While this all is debatable, Geoff Emerick's above recollection is the only eye witness account we have in writing.)
+While this all is debatable, Geoff Emerick's above recollection is the only eye-witness account we have in writing.)

 Before the session was over, a tape copy of this stereo mix was made and given to John for previewing to the other Beatles when the opportunity presented itself.
 The same was done for “Revolution 9,” this mixing session coming to a conclusion by 8 pm.
 It should be also be noted here that “Revolution 1” did not receive its own distinctive mono mix as did most other “White Album” songs.
 Instead, both channels of this stereo mix were combined for what was released as the mono version of the song.